 - Chronic stealing, lying, and conning others often resulting in persistent trouble with law enforcement

-- Impulsive behavior that displays a disregard for the safety of others and yourself
+- Impulsive behavior that displays a disregard for the safety of others and oneself

-- No regard for the feelings of others and a lack of remorse for behavior
+- No regard for the feelings of others and a lack of remorse for bad behavior

 - Aggressive and potentially violent tendencies